Pottery in the Indian subcontinent: Gandhara grave culture (1500 – 500 BCE) in Afghanistan and Northwest Pakistan

 Geography of the Rigveda, with river names; the extent of the Swat and Cemetery H cultures are indicated.

 Gandhara grave culture, also called Swat culture, emerged c.
 1600 BC, and flourished c.
 1500 BC to 500 BC in Gandhara, which lies in modern-day Pakistan and Afghanistan.
 It may be associated with early Indo-Aryan speakers as well as the Indo-Aryan migrations into the Indian subcontinent, which came from the Bactria–Margiana region.
-According to Kochhar, the Indo-Aryan culture fused with indigenous elements of the remnants of the Indus Valley Civilisation (OCP, Cemetery H) and gave rise to the Vedic Civilization.
+According to Kochhar, the Indo-Aryan culture fused with indigenous elements of the remnants of the Indus Valley Civilisation (OCP, Cemetery H) and gave rise to the Vedic Civilisation.

 Black and red ware culture (1450 – 1200 BCE) in northern and central Indian subcontinent

-Black and red ware culture (BRW) is a late Bronze Age and early Iron Age archaeological culture of the northern and central Indian subcontinent, associated with the Vedic civilization.
+Black and red ware culture (BRW) is a late Bronze Age and early Iron Age archaeological culture of the northern and central Indian subcontinent, associated with the Vedic civilisation.
 In the Western Ganges plain (western Uttar Pradesh) it is dated to c.
 1450-1200 BCE, and is succeeded by the Painted Grey Ware culture; whereas in the Central and Eastern Ganges plain (eastern Uttar Pradesh, Bihar, and Bengal) and Central India (Madhya Pradesh) the BRW appears during the same period but continues for longer, until c.
 700-500 BCE, when it is succeeded by the Northern Black Polished Ware culture.
 In the Western Ganges plain, the BRW was preceded by the Ochre Coloured Pottery culture.
 The BRW sites were characterized by subsistence agriculture (cultivation of rice, barley, and legumes), and yielded some ornaments made of shell, copper, carnelian, and terracotta.
 In some sites, particularly in eastern Punjab and Gujarat, BRW pottery is associated with Late Harappan pottery, and according to some scholars like Tribhuan N. Roy, the BRW may have directly influenced the Painted Grey Ware and Northern Black Polished Ware cultures.

 Painted Grey Ware (1200 – 600 BCE) in Western Uttar Pradesh, Haryana, Eastern Punjab

 PWG, Sonkh, Mathura, c.
 1000-600 BCE.

-The Painted Grey Ware (PWG) culture is an Iron Age culture of the western Gangetic plain and the Ghaggar-Hakra valley, lasting from roughly 1200 BCE to 600 BCE, which probably corresponds to the middle and late Vedic period, i.e., the Kuru-Panchala kingdom, the first large state in South Asia after the decline of the Indus Valley civilization.
+The Painted Grey Ware (PWG) culture is an Iron Age culture of the western Gangetic plain and the Ghaggar-Hakra valley, lasting from roughly 1200 BCE to 600 BCE, which probably corresponds to the middle and late Vedic period, i.e., the Kuru-Panchala kingdom, the first large state in South Asia after the decline of the Indus Valley Civilisation.
 It is a successor of the Black and red ware culture (BRW) within this region, and contemporary with the continuation of the BRW culture in the eastern Gangetic plain and Central India.